morganjwilliams/autopew/docs/source/index.rst

 allowing reference to large images and areas which will allow for new insights into what effects chemistry of given particles with reference to their location and micro-environment.
-We can then track the analysis between different analytical equipment and make inferences on  macroscale processes from well characterised in-situ microanalysis [1].
+We can then track the analysis between different analytical equipment and make inferences on macroscale processes from well characterised in-situ microanalysis [1]_.

-Although primarily designed for use of laser ablation analysis on geological material this software can be used for any microanalytical technique, from electron microprobe analysis, x-ray fluorescence mapping, and any scanning electron microscopy work.
+Although primarily designed for use of laser ablation analysis on geological material this software can be used for any microanalytical technique, including electron microprobe analysis, x-ray fluorescence mapping, scanning electron microscopy and ion beam analysis.

 .. seealso::